huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

 - the collection owner must be an organization
 - the organization must be subscribed to the Enterprise Hub
 - all models and datasets in the collection must be owned by the same organization as the collection
-- each model or dataset in the collection may only belong to one Gating Group Collection, but they may be present on non-gating collections.
+- each model or dataset in the collection may only belong to one Gating Group Collection (but they can still be included in non-gating i.e. _regular_ collections).

 <Tip>
 Gating only applies to models and datasets; any other resource part of the collection (such as a Space or a Paper) won't be affected.